jamedeus/plant-tracker/README.md

 If serving behind a reverse proxy you may need additional configuration to allow uploading multiple photos at once (eg if serving behind nginx you will need to set `client_max_body_size` to a reasonable value like 50MB).

+To serve static files from a CDN like cloudfront uncomment the `STATIC_HOST` env var in docker-compose.yaml and add your CDN URL.
+When this env var is not set static files will be served by django using whitenoise.

 Once your docker compose is set up start the app:
 ```
 docker compose up -d